vielhuber/flimsy/README.md

 # 🐨 flimsy 🐨

+> know what's behind your aliases.™

+it intentionally reveals whats behind your aliases so that you know whats going on.

 flimsy is a cross-platform text expander for lazy programmers written in python.

-it intentionally reveals whats behind your aliases so that you know whats going on.

 lets get the party started: